AdamSobieski/Foundation/Notes/Large Language Models.md

 7. `inspect` would select and/or highlight a referenced object in a visual workspace and provide an AI system with one or more screenshots of it (e.g., front, side, top, and custom).
 8. `history` would provide a history of actions in which an object reference was utilized.

+## Prompt Engineering

-Brainstorming on APIs, prompts to large language models could come to include both described objects and functions.
-Described objects could be used as arguments to AI-invoked functions.
-Described functions could include typing information for their parameters, and could also describe their other preconditions and effects.
+Prompts to large language models could come to include both described objects and functions.
+Described objects could be considered for use as arguments to AI-invoked functions.

+Function descriptions could also include [action-language](https://en.wikipedia.org/wiki/Action_language) or natural-language content for expressing functions' preconditions and effects.

 ## Supporting Multiple User Interfaces